 These examples show that scatter diagrams can be used to show if there is a relationship between two sets of data.
 A relationship between two sets of data is called a correlation.

 Positive Correlation

-When the values in two sets of data increase or decrease at the same time the relationship is called a positive correlation.
+When the values in two sets of data increase or decrease at the same time, they have a positive correlation.

 Negative Correlation